 If children pick up speech or language patterns from people around them, consider how many OTHER exposures they have – all to people with regular speech patterns.

-Other siblings may have perfect speech, or teachers, parents, neighbours, friends, local shop keepers, and many others.
+Other siblings may have perfect speech, or teachers, parents, neighbors, friends, local shop keepers, and many others.

 They will have ample opportunity to hear ‘normal’ speech, and they are much more likely to mimic the majority of speech patterns than the exception.